Ballarat: Sport and recreation

 Rowing and kayaking are centred on Lake Wendouree, which hosts the Victorian Schools Rowing Championships as well as the annual "Head of the Lake" rowing regatta.
 The city hosted rowing events for the 1956 Summer Olympic Games.
 Horse racing and greyhound racing are also popular, with dedicated facilities.
 The Ballarat Turf Club schedules around 28 race meetings a year including the Ballarat Cup meeting in mid-November.
 Athletics facilities include an international standard athletics track at Golden Point.
 Swimming and water sport is facilitated at two Olympic-sized pools as well as an indoor 25 m competition short course pool.
 The main facility is the Ballarat Aquatic Centre located in Lake Gardens.
 Baseball was first organised in Australia at Ballarat in 1857, and three local teams compete in the Geelong Baseball Association.

-Golf is played at four main venues which include the Ballarat Golf Course in Alfredton, home to the Ballarat Golf Club.
+Golf is played at four main venues, including the Ballarat Golf Course in Alfredton, home to the Ballarat Golf Club.
 The Ballarat Roller Derby League was formed in 2008, and held their first match in 2009.
 They have two teams who compete in local events, and a combined travelling team, the Rat Pack, who compete in interleague roller derby competitions.

 The World Athletics-Certified Ballarat Marathon Road Running Festival, inaugurated in 2024, is now an annual event.
 It features a variety of road running events, including a full marathon, half marathon, 10 km run, and family-friendly fun runs, attracting participants from across the region and beyond.
 The 2024 Marathon Event was a qualifying race for the Abbott World Marathon Majors 2025 Age Group Championships.
 The festival promotes community participation, and showcases Ballarat's scenic landmarks.

 Until they were cancelled in July 2023, Ballarat, along with other cities in regional Victoria, was scheduled to host the 2026 Commonwealth Games with Eureka Stadium flagged to host athletics, the Eastern Oval T20 cricket, and Selkirk Stadium to host boxing.